Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Discussion and outlook

-\emph{We proposed a systematic framework to define dual (1+1)d quantum models displaying categorical symmetries.
+\emph{We proposed a systematic framework to establish dual maps between {\rm (1+1)d} quantum models displaying categorical symmetries.
 We illustrated our construction with examples that are simple and yet non-trivial.
-The dualities as constructed above are all realised as non-local transformations on the Hilbert space, implemented by MPO intertwiners with non-trivial virtual bond dimension.
-Although we focused on recovering well-known duality relations, this approach is systematic and the problem of constructing new duality relations and Hamiltonians realizing them is equivalent to the classification of module categories and the determination of their associators.}
+Dualities as constructed above are all realized as non-local transformations on the Hilbert space, implemented by matrix product operator (MPO) intertwiners with non-trivial virtual bond dimension.}